Clastify logo

 Wien’s displacement law states that the peak wavelength of a black-body spectrum is inversely proportional to the absolute temperature of the body:

-Using this law, we can estimate a star’s surface temperature from the wavelength where its spectrum peaks.
-It also accounts for why the Sun, with a surface temperature of about 5800 K, peaks in or near the visible region, while cooler stars peak at longer wavelengths and hotter stars peak at shorter wavelengths.
+We can use this law to estimate a star’s surface temperature from the wavelength where its spectrum peaks.
+It also explains why the Sun, with a surface temperature of about 5800 K, peaks in or near the visible region, while cooler stars peak at longer wavelengths and hotter stars peak at shorter wavelengths.

 The history of black-body radiation is a lovely example of international science.
-Measurements of black-body spectra challenged classical physics; Wien, Rayleigh, Planck and Einstein each added part of the explanation, and early twentieth-century conferences brought physicists together to argue, test and refine these ideas.
+Measurements of black-body spectra challenged classical physics; Wien, Rayleigh, Planck and Einstein each contributed pieces of the story, and early twentieth-century conferences brought physicists together to argue, test and refine these ideas.
 Modern physics grew because evidence, mathematics and collaboration forced the model of matter and radiation to improve.

 Were those notes helpful?